rutu-waghela/Rutu_Waghela_Portfolio/README.md

 Enhanced model precision by 6% (from 89% to 95%) and recall by 12% (from 82% to 94%) through hyperparameter
 optimization and cross-validation techniques, while achieving an AUC score of 0.92 for system validation.

+### Audience Segmentation and Behavioral Analysis
+Developed comprehensive audience segments by analyzing demographic, psychographic, and behavioral data, resulting in a 25% increase in targeted marketing campaign effectiveness.
+Utilized advanced analytics tools such as SQL, Python, and Power BI to process and visualize large datasets, providing actionable insights into consumer behavior and preferences.
+Implemented predictive modeling techniques to forecast customer lifetime value and churn rates, enabling proactive retention strategies and personalized marketing efforts.